 Thank you Dr. Vijay Malik.
 This analysis helped me a lot to include some more components on my stock checklist in terms of management behavioral analysis.

 I’ve one question to you, do you know how to get the current ratio from screener excel sheet?
-The main sheet (Data sheet) doesn’t have separate component for Current Asset and Liability.
-Would it be possible to help me on this?
+The main sheet (Datasheet) doesn’t have a separate component for Current Asset and Liability.
+Would it be possible to help me with this?

 Thanks for writing to me!

-You are right that the current assets and current liabilities figures, which are conventionally used to calculate current ratio are not available in the Screener data sheet.
+You are right that the current assets and current liabilities figures, which are conventionally used to calculate the current ratio are not available in the Screener datasheet.
 Therefore, it’s advisable to calculate the current ratio from either the annual report or the data from any other source like moneycontrol.

 All the best for your investing journey!

 How a change in balance sheet reporting format impacts financial data

 I just want to clarify how the total debt of a company is calculated from the balance sheet?